Maximal displacement of a supercritical branching random walk in a time-inhomogeneous random environment: The many-to-one lemma

 \section{The many-to-one lemma}

 We introduce the celebrated many-to-one lemma.
-It has been essential in studies of extremal behaviour of branching random walks.
+It has been essential in studies of extremal behavior of branching random walks.
 It can be traced down to the early works of Peyrière \cite{Pey74} and Kahane and Peyrière \cite{KaP76}.
-Many other variations of this concept have been introduced, see e.g. \cite{BiK04}.
-In this article, we use a time-inhomogeneous version of this lemma, that can be found in \cite{Mal15a}.
-For all $n \geq 1$, we write $L_n$ for a realisation of the point process with law $\calL_n$, and we define the probability measure $\mu_n$ on $\R$ by
+Many variations of this result have been introduced, see e.g. \cite{BiK04}.
+In this article, we use a time-inhomogeneous version of this lemma, that can be found in \cite[Lemma 2.2]{Mal15a}.
+For all $n \geq 1$, we write $L_n$ for a realization of the point process with law $\calL_n$, and we define the probability measure $\mu_n$ on $\R$ by

-where we recall that $\kappa_n$ is the log-Laplace transform of $L_n$ given by \eqref{eqn:logLaplace} and $\theta^*$ by in \eqref{eqn:defTheta}.
-Let $(X_n, n \in \N)$ be a sequence of independent random variables, where $X_n$ has law $\mu_n$.
+where we recall that $\kappa_n$ is the log-Laplace transform of $L_n$ given by \eqref{eqn:logLaplace} and $\theta^*$ by \eqref{eqn:defTheta}.
+Up to a possible enlargement of the probability space, we define a sequence $(X_n, n \in \N)$ of independent random variables, where $X_n$ has law $\mu_n$.
 We set $S_n = \sum_{j=1}^n X_j$.
 From now on, $\rmP_\calL$ stands for the joint law of the BRWre $(\T,V)$ and the random walk in random environment $S$, conditionally on the environment $\calL$. \begin{lemma}[Many-to-one lemma] For any $n \in \N$ and any measurable non-negative function $f : \R^n \to \R$, we have

 \end{lemma} To simplify notation, we introduce the process $(T_n, n\geq 0)$ given by

 Now \eqref{eqn:manytoone} has a more compact form